logo

 Schedule a repair

 It sounds almost too simple to be true, but restarting your iPad and Bluetooth accessory usually clears up most issues that could be preventing your connection.
-The good news: You don't even need to pair them again.
-Here's how to restart your devices:
+Turn them both off, wait 10 seconds, and try again.

 Outdated software can cause more than just iPad trouble; it can even keep your Bluetooth from connecting properly.
 Check for any available updates and install one if it's available.